 Carol continues her litigation practice at Quay Law Centre, the largest group of family lawyers in BC.
 In addition, in 2012 Carol established West Coast ADR Law Group, which is focused on mediation, arbitration and collaborative law.

 Carol has been involved in a number of charities and is actively involved with her Church.
 Carol is also very passionate about Heart for Africa and the children at Project Canaan.
 Carol was instrumental in organizing a large fundraiser in BC, in the fall of 2016, to raise money for Project Canaan Academy.
-Carol and her husband Barry made their first trip to Swaziland in 2016.
+Carol and her husband Barry made their first trip to Eswatini in 2016.
 They spent the majority of their time with the children and participating in the HFA Outreach Program.
-Carol is passionate about raising awareness of the drought, famine and AIDS epidemic in Swaziland.
+Carol is passionate about raising awareness of the drought, famine and AIDS epidemic in Eswatini.
 Carol is organizing another large fundraiser in BC and can’t wait to see the children of Project Canaan again in 2017.

 Kurt Siemens - Secretary/Treasurer